-We are often asked about our favourite places to visit around Cornwall, there are far too many to choose from, however this idyllic place is definitely near the top of our list...
+We're often asked about our favourite places to visit around Cornwall and whilst there are far too many to choose from, this idyllic place is definitely near the top of our list...
 St Ives.

-Whatever the weather, there is always so many things that we love to do whenever we are in St Ives.
-January is one of our favourite times to visit as there are less crowds.
-With so many cosy cafes, wonderful art galleries, beautiful boutiques and stunning sceneries it is hard to narrow it down, but here are our top 5 things to do on a day in St Ives.
+Whatever the weather, there are always so many things that we love to do whenever we're in St Ives.
+With so many cosy cafes, wonderful art galleries, beautiful boutiques and stunning sceneries it's hard to narrow it down, but here are our top 5 things to do on a day in St Ives.

 1. First On The List...
 Visit Cream Cornwall!

 Pop into our store for a browse and say hello to our lovely staff!
 As well as stocking our online products, we also have some one of kind pieces unique to our St Ives store, making the trip well worth the visit!